How to tune a Carburetor

 Needle Jet adjustment

-1: Slide pin carburetor: with this type of carburetor adjustments are easy you just need to remove the slide pin cap from the top of the carburetor and remove the throttle cable that is held in place by the retainer spring.
+1: Slide pin carburetor: With this type of carburetor design, adjustments are relatively straightforward.
+Begin by removing the slide pin cap located at the top of the carburetor.
+Next, carefully detach the throttle cable, which is typically secured in place by a retainer spring.
+This process grants access to the internal components, allowing for adjustments to be made to optimize the carburetor's performance.

 Needle Jet with needle